rust-lang/rustc-dev-guide/src/building/suggested.md

 stage 0 rustfmt to format them.

 For Neovim users there are several options for configuring for rustc.
-You can use the native LSP server and make your own logic for changing the rust-analyzer configuration to the above.
-You can also use [nlsp-settings](https://github.com/tamago324/nlsp-settings.nvim), which allows for project-local configuration files.
-This plugin allows for the above JSON to be directly put in to a file located at `rust/.nlsp-settings/rust_analyzer.json`.
-If you use [coc-rust-analyzer](https://github.com/fannheyward/coc-rust-analyzer) you can also use the above JSON, but placed in `rust/.vim/coc-settings.json`.
+The easiest way is by using [nlsp-settings](https://github.com/tamago324/nlsp-settings.nvim), which allows for project-local configuration files with the native LSP.
+First install the plugin by however you manage your plugins.
+Then run `:LspSettings local rust_analyzer` to create a JSON configuration file.
+Then just paste the above JSON in.

-Below is the Lua needed to configure the native Neovim LSP the same as the above VSCode configuration
+Another way is without a plugin, and creating your own logic in your configuration.
+The required Lua for doing so is below.

 ```lua
 {